Main navigation | Main content

 ISSS staff also provides advocacy for students and scholars who want to file a grievance, have a grievance filed against them, or have been discriminated against or harrassed.

 ISSS staff can also provide assistance on career-related issues such as choosing a field of study, searching for a job, writing a resume, and preparing for a job interview.
-For more information, go to Career Services for International Students
+For more information, go to Career Support for International Students

 ISSS counselors offer safe, confidential counseling.
 Your right to privacy will be protected.
 We will listen, provide support, offer suggestions for how to improve your situation, and make appropriate referrals to other University offices, as needed.
 To make an appointment with an ISSS adviser/counselor, please call (612) 626-7100.